NETWAYS/advanced-puppet-training/sections/hiera/04_lookup.md

     @@@Sh
     lookup('ntp::service_name')

-Do a unique merge lookup of class names, then add all of those classes to the catalog (like `hiera_include`):
+Do a unique merge lookup of class names, then add all of those classes to the catalog (like `lookup().include`):

     @@@Sh
     lookup('classes', Array[String], 'unique').include